 Other issues arise when one parent has a set view of what is best for the children.
 These often end up being a high conflict court cases.
 Since the parents are unable to work together to come to agreements about how they are going to co-parent, it will usually be left to the judge to decide.
 An Alpharetta physical custody attorney can explain the issues that could arise in determining custody and how to work through them.

 To modify physical custody decisions, there has to be a material change in circumstance that affects the well-being of the children.
 This means that circumstances have changed since the original agreement was put into place.
 For example, if a parent moved far away or lost a job.

 If they determine there is a material change, the court considers the best interest of the children in putting a new physical custody arrangement in place.
 However, if both parents agree they want to change the physical custody agreement, they could reach a new agreement together modify the order that way.

 Especially when both parents want to take an active role in their children’s lives, determining physical custody can be contentious.
 Both parents may believe they know what is best for the children and may disagree about what that is.
-When that is the case, working with a dedicated team of Alpharetta physical custody attorneys can help you avoid unnecessary issues.
+When that is the case, working with a dedicated team of Alpharetta physical custody lawyers can help you avoid unnecessary issues.

 An attorney can guide you through the process to reach an arrangement that is best for you and your children.
-To learn more about how an attorney can help, call today to speak with a member of our team.
+To learn more about how an attorney can help, call today and speak with a member of our team.